aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-modes-and-presets/_index.md

 }
 {{< /highlight >}}

-### **Old Version of Barcode Detector**
+### **Previous Version of Barcode Detector**
-The *setUseOldBarcodeDetector* method enables 1D barcode region detection through the use of the previous detector implementation without flexible sensitivity settings.
-This region detection mode approximately corresponds to the *NormalQuality* and *HighQuality* modes of the new detector implemented in [*BarcodeSvrDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings).
+The *setUseOldBarcodeDetector* method allows performing barcode region detection for 1D barcodes using the previous detector version that does not support flexible sensitivity settings.
+This region detection mode is close to *NormalQuality* and *HighQuality* modes of the new detector implemented in [*BarcodeSvmDetectorSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSvmDetectorSettings).

-The following code snippet shows how to use the old version of the barcode detector.
+The following code sample explains how to work with the previous version of the barcode region detector.

 {{< highlight csharp>}}
 Console.WriteLine("OneOldBarcodeDetector:");